Listing Thumbnail

 For how long have I used the solution?

-I have been using Redpanda for two years now.
+I have been using Redpanda for a few months over the last few years.

 What do I think about the stability of the solution?